-When Carolyn was 12 years old, her hearing impairment surfaced, and her parents’ made rounds of all the ear, nose, and throat specialists.
+When Carolyn was 12 years old from Ghana, her hearing impairment surfaced, and her parents made rounds of all ENT (ear, nose, and throat) specialists.
 They all agreed that she suffered from nerve deafness in both ears and would ultimately need hearing aids.

 She started wearing a hearing aid in March, just before her graduation in 2016.
 In September same year, she got second aid for the other ear.
-By the time she was 25, she could no longer understand the voices on the phone, TV, radio, or in person.
+By the time she was 25, the situation became even more serious as Carolyn started experiencing complete hearing loss.

 Outer ear is made up of: